What is Agile Management, and can it apply outside of the software engineering world? Part 2 of a 3 part opinion series.

 Digital transformation means the world of business is changing at an exponential rate, but traditional organisational change is still incremental at best and glacial at worst.
 I am seeing more and more clients struggle with this new reality and without question I believe Agile Management is essential for bridging this gap between technology change and people change, closing the agility gap and building successful companies in the digital age.

-In the era of open-source, cloud services and computing on demand, access to modern technology is not the defining factor between success and failure in this new world, in fact companies looking to simply adopt a new technology solution as a way to compete are missing a fundamental component: it is the new management approaches of these digital leaders that generates breakthrough results.
+In the era of open-source, cloud services and computing on-demand, access to modern technology is not the defining factor between success and failure in this new world, in fact companies looking to simply adopt a new technology solution as a way to compete are missing a fundamental component: it is the new management approaches of these digital leaders that generate breakthrough results.
 Embracing Agile Management sets the foundation for digital transformation and the gap between the companies that “get it” and those that don’t is widening day by day.
 It will soon be too late for the laggards.

 But what is Agile Management, and can it apply outside of the software engineering world?